maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dicts_and_lists_crash_course.md

 # Dicts and Lists, a crash course

 ** This is a quick introduction to lists and dictionaries in python.
-If you are familiar with these python objects, you may skip to the next section [DNA of a plot.ly graph](./dna_of_a_plotly_graph.md)**
+If you are familiar with these python objects, please, help your fellow participants out, check out the exercises or skip to the next section [DNA of a plot.ly graph](./dna_of_a_plotly_graph.md)**

 ## Dictionaries and lists are containers.